WA-Department-of-Agriculture/soils/README.md

 # Usage

 {soils} was developed to work ‘out of the box’ so you can immediately install and render an example report.
-However, this means it will require customization and content editing to fit your project.
+However, you will need to customize and edit content to fit your project.

 Our recommended workflow is to **1)** create a new {soils} project, **2)** try to render the example reports to make sure everything works